 - Wash your hands before and after touching your catheter. - You can bathe and shower as normal with a catheter.
-If you have a leg bag, only disconnect this when changing the bag (once a week) to reduce infection risks. - Wash the area where the catheter enters your body twice a day. - Wash the area using downward strokes where it enters the body (again to help prevent infection). - Use plain water or a pH-neutral soap or body wash. - Do not apply talcum powder or cream to the area. - If you require any assistance, a healthcare professional can help you.
+If you have a leg bag, do not disconnect it as this could introduce infection. - Wash the area where the catheter enters your body twice a day. - Wash the area using downward strokes where it enters the body (again to help prevent infection). - Use plain water or a pH-neutral soap or body wash. - Do not apply talcum powder or cream to the area. - If you require any assistance, a healthcare professional can help you.